Thai sex workers jailed for fleecing elderly men of $250k

 She said they left her father "feeling like a fool".

-"These women humiliated my father ... they stole a lot of money from him, they stole time and energy away from him in his last months of his life.
+"These women humiliated my father ... they stole a lot of money from him, they stole time and energy away from him in his last months of life.

 "My father made a statement about this to police on the last day before he died.
 That was the last conversation he had with anyone.
 These women took a lot of money from him but it's the time that we lost that I grieve for," she said choking back tears.